-- All estimates of energy (kWh or therms) and peak (kW) savings are for first-year savings, not lifetime savings. - Unless otherwise noted, measure life is defined to be the life of an energy consuming measure, including its equipment life and measure persistence. - Where deemed values for savings are provided, they represent the average energy (kWh or therms) or peak (kW) savings that could be expected from the average of all measures that might be installed in Illinois in the program year. - In general, the baselines included in the TRM are intended to represent average conditions in Illinois.
+- All estimates of energy (kWh or therms) and peak (kW) savings are for first-year savings, not lifetime savings. - Unless otherwise noted, measure life is defined by the detailed definition provided in 3.5 Glossary. - Where deemed values for savings are provided, they represent the average energy (kWh or therms) or peak (kW) savings that could be expected from the average of all measures that might be installed in Illinois in the program year. - In general, the baselines included in the TRM are intended to represent average conditions in Illinois.
 Some are based on data from the state, such as household consumption characteristics provided by the Energy Information Administration.
 Some are extrapolated from other areas, when Illinois data are not available.